Trump warns: Iran will pay if it restarts nuclear program

 One of Macron's main objectives during his three-day visit to Washington is to persuade Trump to stay in the accord, which is aimed at restricting Iran's development of nuclear weapons.
 Trump, skeptical of the pact's effectiveness, has been eager to pull out as a May 12 deadline nears.

+Iranian Foreign Minister Mohammad Javad Zarif warned the Trump administration Tuesday that pulling out would undermine America's talks with North Korea by proving the U.S. reneges on its promises.

+He told The Associated Press in an interview that if Trump withdraws, Iran would "most likely" abandon the deal as well.
+Speaking before Trump's comments with Macron, Zarif added that Iran would no longer be bound by the deal's international obligations.
+That would free Iran to resume enrichment activity beyond the limits imposed by the 2015 accord.

-Trump remains publicly undecided, saying Tuesday "no one knows" what he'll do at the deadline he set to determine America's position.
+Trump remains publicly undecided on the deal, saying Tuesday "no one knows" what he'll do at the deadline he set to determine America's position.
 But he reminded his French counterpart of what he sees as flaws in the agreement, which he said fails to address ballistic missiles or Iran's activities in Yemen or Syria.

 Macron told reporters that he and Trump would look at the Iran deal "in a wider regional context," taking into account the situation in Syria.
 "We have a common objective, we want to make sure there's no escalation and no nuclear proliferation in the region.
 We now need to find the right path forward," Macron said.